“What on earth is that smell?”

 Let’s put this into an example and see if this helps.

 But other things in that pile.
-The things you DO want to keep.
+The items you DO want to keep.
 That is where you are going to focus.

-Maybe you are looking at a large and rather intimidating pile of stuff and suddenly you see in that pile a packet of scrapbooking stamps and card stock that you bought for making cards.
-You can’t think of a home because you do not have a place to make cards.
-(Well, actually you do.
-It is wherever you feel like it at the time.)
+Maybe you are looking at a large and somewhat intimidating pile of stuff, and suddenly, you see in that pile a packet of scrapbooking stamps and card stock that you bought for making cards.
+You can’t think of a home because you do not have a designated place to make cards.

 Simple when you see it in action, right?

-Find the things you want to keep and find a home for those things or CREATE one.
-Either way, your goal is to put away all the things you want to keep and donate all the things you do not.
+Bottom Line: Find the things you want to keep and designate a home for those things or CREATE one.
+Either way, your goal is to put away everything you want to keep and donate all the things you do not.

 Makes perfect sense!
 Thank you for your wisdom and generosity